ryanchyshyn/traffic-sign/writeup_template.md

 Q: Which parameters were tuned?
 How were they adjusted and why?

-A: In order to increase recognition accuracy I increased EPOCHS parameter to 100 (it gives required accuracy).
+A: In order to increase recognition accuracy I increased EPOCHS parameter to 100.

 Q: What are some of the important design choices and why were they chosen?